Benjamintdk/DSAI-Project/README.md

 ![](model_diagram.jpg)

 Moving on, we model the problem by creating the architectures and modules required to map the various inputs to the predicted tagline.
-In our case, we will be using an encoder-decoder based structure, with the encoder consisting of separate networks for image, text and meta/tabular data respectively, while the decoder consists of a few transformer decoder layers and a linear layer to output the predicted sequence.
+In our case, we will be using an encoder-decoder based structure, with the encoder consisting of separate networks for image, text and meta/tabular data respectively, while the decoder consists of a Conv1D, a linear layer, a Dropout layer and a final softmax layer to output the predicted sequence.

 ## Training and Evaluation